mozilla-services/tecken/docs/dev.rst

 To do integration testing pasting lots of ``curl`` commands gets tedious.
 Instead use `tecken-loader`_.
 It's a simple script that sends symbolication requests to your local server.
-Run this in a separate termal when you have started the development server:
+Run this in a separate terminal when you have started the development server:

 .. code-block:: shell